HelenLloydJeng/Milestone-Project-1/README.md

 3. **Contact/About section**
    - two sections with a detailed biography and a fully functional contact form.
    - Social media links and direct contact details displayed intuitively.

+## **Deployment**
+I deployed the page on GitHub pages via the following procedure: -

+1. From the project's [repository](https://github.com/HelenLloydJeng/Milestone-Project-1), go to the **Settings** tab.
+2. From the left-hand menu, select the **Pages** tab.
+3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
+4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

+You  can find the live site via the following URL [Helen Lloyds MileStone Project 1 Live Webpage] (https://helenlloydjeng.github.io/Milestone-Project-1/)